Waiting in line. Waiting for food to come out. Waiting on someone who is running late.

 Businesses may also experience longer lead times when they get a sudden spike in demand and not have enough inventory on hand (supply) to meet it.

 It’s crucial to have a reliable demand forecasting tool or model that will help you anticipate demand spikes and plan accordingly.
-Many real-time inventory management systems and fulfillment platforms provide historical order data, so you have insights into SKU performance.
+Many real-time inventory management systems and fulfilment platforms provide historical order data, so you have insights into SKU performance.

 Having safety stock available is a good idea (especially as we’ve seen the effects of empty shelves and lockdowns from events such as a pandemic that force shoppers online).